forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 #### More Than One Execution in a Path Case

-`Schema.getGlobalDescribe` was executed multiple times in the call stack. `[getFields at AuraEnabledFls:27, getFields at AuraEnabledFls:28, getFields at AuraEnabledFls:29]`
+`Schema.getGlobalDescribe` executed multiple times in the call stack. `[getFields at AuraEnabledFls:27, getFields at AuraEnabledFls:28, getFields at AuraEnabledFls:29]`

 *Explanation*